Published: Lexology/Getting The Deal Through, May 2022

 - promote fair competition.

-To perform these tasks, the AMCU is endowed with a wide range of powers, including granting clearance for concentrations and concerted practices, conducting an investigation of competition law infringements and adopting decisions binding upon competition law violators, imposing penalties, requesting information, conducting inspections and seizing evidence, etc. While performing its powers, the AMCU may engage the police, customs and other law enforcement agencies.
+To perform these tasks, the AMCU is endowed with a wide range of powers, including granting clearance for concentrations and concerted practices, conducting an investigation of competition law infringements and adopting decisions binding upon competition law violators, imposing penalties, requesting information, conducting inspections and seizing evidence.
+While performing its powers, the AMCU may engage the police, customs and other law enforcement agencies.
 The statistics show that for the preceding years the AMCU’s attention was mainly focused on the detection of anticompetitive concerted practices and abuses of dominance.

 The actions of both Ukrainian and foreign undertakings may be investigated by the AMCU.
-Both the undertakings and their officials and employees could be penalised for the competition law infringements.
+Both the undertakings and their officials and employees could be penalised for competition law infringements.
 However, the liability of employees and officials is less strict due to the administrative nature and limitations on the amount of fines provided in the law.
 Neither the officials of undertakings nor the undertakings themselves can be subject to criminal liability.

 Any decision taken by the AMCU on competition law infringements can be challenged in court.